Cruelty (1959 film)

-Cruelty (Жестокость) is a 1959 Soviet dramatic film directed by Vladimir Skuybin and written by Pavel Nilin.
+Cruelty (Жестокость) is a 1959 Soviet dramatic film directed by Vladimir Skuybin and based on Pavel Nilin's 1956 novel of the same name.

 Synopsis

 Set in the vicinity of a small Siberian town, the film centers around a brutal gang led by the character Kostya Vorontsov.
 The local police, assisted by members of the Komsomol, investigate the operations of the gang and attempt to liquidate them.

 In one of the clashes with the bandits, the deputy head of the investigation, Veniamin Malyshev (a Komsomol member of the Civil War) is seriously wounded.
 In addition, Vorontsov's assistant Lazar Baukin (a former hunter and a soldier), is captured.
 Having ascertained during the interrogation that the gangster did not intend to help the policemen, the head of the criminal investigation department proposes to shoot the enemy.
 This is in accordance with the laws of revolutionary times.
 Suddenly, the wounded Malyshev intervenes, deciding that Baukin is a lost man who can be re-educated.

 A complex drama of character unfolds and ends with the suicide of Malyshev, who believes that it is impossible to live with a lie.
 The young policeman could not stand the contrast between revolutionary ideals and the activities of careerists and demagogues.